andrew-edwards/sockeyePrize/report/READMEpredictions.txt

   Late Stuart     42,022
   Quesnel        128,392
   Raft           Started in Desktop 4, 2:30pm Wed.
 Should be done by 10:30pm.
   Stellako       Started in Desktop 4, 3:00pm Wed.
-Should be done by 5:00pm.
+Should be done by
+    5:00pm.
+NEED to troubleshoot - age4's had a bunch of NA's, which I don't think I'd spotted.
+Think about.
 Bristol Bay:
   Alagnak
   Egegik